Constructions for Quantum Indistinguishability Obfuscation: Abstract

 \section{Abstract}

-An \emph{indistiguishability obfuscator} is a probabilistic polynomial-time algorithm that takes a circuit as input and outputs a new circuit that has the same functionality as the input circuit, such that for any two circuits of the same size that compute the \emph{same} function, the outputs of the indistinguishability obfuscator are computationally indistinguishable.
-Here, we study schemes for indistinguishability obfuscation for \emph{quantum} circuits ($qi\mathcal{O}$), which consists in a procedure that takes as input a quantum circuit and outputs a quantum state, together with a quantum circuit, which together can be used to evaluate the original quantum circuit on any quantum input; the security guarantee being that for two quantum circuits of the same size that have the same input-output behaviour, the outputs of the obfuscator are computationally indistinguishable.
-Our main result provides a construction for $qi\mathcal{O}$, where the size of the output of the obfuscator is exponential in the number of non-Clifford ($\tgate$ gates), which means that the construction is efficient as long as the number of $\tgate$ gates is logarithmic in the circuit size.
+An \emph{indistinguishability obfuscator} is a probabilistic polynomial-time algorithm that takes a circuit as input and outputs a new circuit that has the same functionality as the input circuit, such that for any two circuits of the same size that compute the \emph{same} function, the outputs of the indistinguishability obfuscator are indistinguishable.
+Here, we study schemes for indistinguishability obfuscation for \emph{quantum} circuits.
+We present two definitions for indistinguishability obfuscation: in our first definition ($qi\mathcal{O}$) the outputs of the obfuscator are required to be indistinguishable if the input circuits are perfectly equivalent, while in our second definition ($qi\mathcal{O}_{\bf D}$), the outputs are required to be indistinguishable as long as the input circuits are approximately equivalent with respect to a pseudo-distance~{\bf D}.
+Our main results provide (1) a computationally-secure scheme for $qi\mathcal{O}$ where the size of the output of the obfuscator is exponential in the number of non-Clifford ($\tgate$ gates), which means that the construction is efficient as long as the number of $\tgate$ gates is logarithmic in the circuit size and (2) a statistically-secure $qi\mathcal{O}_{\bf D},$ for circuits that are close to the $k$th level of the Gottesman-Chuang hierarchy (with respect to {\bf D}); this construction is efficient as long as $k$ is small and fixed.